-In the period before lunch each day, all students participate in four components of the Rising Tide program: Advisory, Academic Support, Skills Workshop, and Discover or Exposition.
+In the period before lunch each day, all students participate in four components of the Rising Tide program: Advisory, Academic Support, Skills Workshop, and Exposition or Discover.

 For further details about Advisory, please see the Advisory Curriculum section later in this Program of Studies.